EvaFrossard/EvaFrossard.github.io/index.md

 PUT subs trends for 5 big youtubers

-Okay, okay, we might just be rubbing salt on the wound right now with loss and declines, let's talk about more positive thingd... the recovery !
+Okay, okay, we might just be rubbing salt on the wound right now with loss and declines, let's talk about more positive things... the recovery !
 So what do we considered being an efficient recovery ?
 Since we do not want you to fall into the unknown for too long, but we still consider normal that a recovery is not happening in a flash, we consider that your recovery was successful if it happened in the span of 16 weeks, or 4 months.
-More and our model will sadly announce that you have one foot in the grave, and that Youtuber might not be a durable hobbie for you... sad, but your mom told you so !
+More and our model will sadly announce that you have one foot in the grave, and that Youtuber might not be a durable hobbie for you... sad, but your mom told you so years ago!